 Downtown LC & Coffee Shops (Coffee is Not just for Hipsters):

 Coffee is a beverage that is usually reserved for a sophisticated individual.
 Of course, everyone in the South raises their kids on coffee milk (well, who am I kidding … just excellent parents do that).
 But, going to a coffee shop is always a spectacular idea - especially with WiFi.
 (Duh!)
-Stellar Beans Coffee Shop & Edibles is brilliant, and bonus, right down the road is a record store called The Round About.
-(Vinyl is back, man!)
+Stellar Beans Coffee Shop & Edibles is brilliant.
 Antique shopping at Cedar Chest can be a plus or Candice Alexander’s Art Studio – both within walking distance of Stellar Beans.
 Outside Candice’s studio, there is a super place to take photos by the gigantic, colorful “Tree of Life” mural.
 (Be warned, that this mural location might start a social-media-posting-palooza).